wadmp/wadmp.github.io/src/gen3/tutorials/search-filter-devices/README.md

-# Searching, filtering, and sorting devices
+# Searching, Filtering, and Sorting Devices

 You can search, filter and sort your devices at will, but remember that this only applies to your active view.